subfuzion/appmesh-blog/colorapp/README.md

-# Running the Color App Demo
+# Running the Color App Demo from the AWS App Mesh Launch

-This is how to run the demo from the re:Invent launch of App Mesh.
+If you had the opportunity to watch the AWS App Mesh launch on March 27, then you saw Nick Coult, the launch Product Manager, give a nice demo using a simple application called the Color App.
+In this blog post, I'm going to walk you through setting up the example and running it on your own so you can experiment and familiarize yourself with App Mesh.

-Here's what we are going to do:
+Here's what we're going to do:

+1. Deploy a VPC for the application.
+2. Deploy a service mesh for the application with App Mesh.
+3. Deploy compute infrastructure for the application.
+4. Deploy services to compute infrastructure that will be managed and monitored using App Mesh.
+5. Use App Mesh to shape traffic for our application and observe the results with [Amazon CloudWatch] and [AWS X-Ray].

+## Terminology and Concepts

-1. Create a [Virtual Private Cloud] (VPC) for the application.
-A VPC is a virtual network that provides isolation from other applications in other networks running on AWS.
+[Amazon Virtual Private Cloud] (VPC) is a virtual network that provides isolation from other applications in other networks running on AWS.

-2.
+[AWS CloudFormation] provides a common language for you to describe and provision all the infrastructure resources in your cloud environment.

+[AWS App Mesh] is a service mesh that provides application-level networking support, standardizing how you control and monitor your services across multiple types of compute infrastructure.
+A service mesh is a logical boundary for network traffic between the services that reside in it.
+App Mesh consists of the following foundational primitives:

+* Virtual services
+* Virtual nodes
+* Virtual routers
+* Routes

+App Mesh uses [Envoy] proxies that you deploy with your microservices after creating your mesh resources (virtual services, virtual nodes, virtual routers, and routes).
+You will normally use the [Envoy Image], which you will configure as part of your task or pod definition for your microservice.

 ## Prerequisites